THE EDUCATION SYSTEM IS FRAGMENTED BY DESIGN

 WE NEED TO THINK AND WORK DIFFERENTLY TO MAKE THE CHANGE WE WANT TO SEE

 Rather than act as though education were not a complex social system, the IDC believes that strategies for promoting greater coherence are more likely to succeed and produce significantly better outcomes for students and families.
 We cannot change the nature of what we want to improve, but we can change how we approach the work of innovation and improvement.
-The work of the Integration Design Consortium has helped identify three guiding principles for working in ways that result in more integration of effort than typically occurs in the field:
+The work of the Integration Design Consortium has helped identify three pillars for working in ways that result in more integration of effort than typically occurs in the field:

 Cultivating a Shared Sense of Purpose